 2. Try coupon apps.

-If you want to take it one step further, check out coupon apps such as Ibotta and Berry Cart to see if there are any coupons you can use that week.
+If you want to take it one step further, check out coupon apps such as Ibotta to see if there are any coupons you can use that week.
 Just be careful—many of the products on these apps are processed foods, so you’ll want to avoid those.
 That said, you can also find some great coupons to apply for high quality foods such as bone broth and nut butters!

 3. Make a list.